patternfly/patternfly-react/packages/react-core/src/components/EmptyState/examples/EmptyState.md

     No results found
   </Title>
   <EmptyStateBody>
     No results match the filter criteria.
-Clear all filters to show results.
+Clear all filters and try again.
   </EmptyStateBody>
   <EmptyStatePrimary>
     <Button variant="link">Clear all filters</Button>